 Dr. Arogyaswami Paulraj, Professor Emeritus, Stanford University

 Arogyaswami Paulraj is an Emeritus Professor at Stanford University, USA.
 He is the inventor of MIMO (Multiple Input Multiple Output) technology, which is at the heart of all modern wireless systems from 4G, 5G and WiFi.
-His recognitions include the USPTO National Inventors Hall of Fame, the Marconi Prize, the IEEE Alexander Graham Bell Medal, the Friendship Award from the Govt. of PR China and the Padma Bhushan from the Govt. of India.
+His recognitions include the Wireless Hall of Fame, USPTO National Inventors Hall of Fame, the Marconi Prize, the IEEE Alexander Graham Bell Medal, the Friendship Award from the Govt. of PR China and the Padma Bhushan from the Govt. of India.
 He is a member of nine national academies including the American Academy for Arts and Sciences and US National Academy of Engineering.
 Paulraj has 400 archival research publications, 80 US patents and two textbooks in MIMO wireless.
 He also founded three pioneering wireless companies in the Silicon Valley.

 Dr. Shlomo “Shitz” Shamai